 H1: Ratings of human likeness (i.e., how similar to human a character is) will differ as a function of Character Type.

 H1a.
-Follow-up comparison tests will examine if Piwek et al.’s (2014) findings replicate, such that robots will be rated lower than a mannequin (but not each other), the mannequin lower than skeleton or zombie, and these two figures will not differ from one another but both will be rated as lower in human likeness than the two human figures.
+Follow-up comparison tests will examine if Piwek et al.’s (2014) findings replicate, such that robots will be rated lower in human likeness than a mannequin (but not each other), the mannequin lower than skeleton or zombie, and the skeleton and zombie will not differ from one another but both will be rated as lower in human likeness than the two human figures.

 H2: Acceptability ratings will vary as a function of Character Type.